twingly/boxes/README.md

 ## Release a box

-Upload the box [to Vagrant Cloud].
+Upload the box [to HashiCorp Cloud Platform].

 Tag the commit that was used to build the box that was uploaded: